daandouwe/Machine-Translation-with-CRFs/README.md

 * [Translations](prediction/ibm1/dev/ibm1-prediction.txt) of the dev-set.
 Results:  `BLEU = 0.00, 83.8/18.4/3.4/0.4` (200 sentences).

+## Individual comparisons

+Here is a small [selection](prediction/comparisons.txt) of individual comparisons of translations.

 ## Some notes on training

 * Every experiment I've performed so far unequivocally shows that averaging the update of `w` over a minibatch is *bad*.
 Instead we should update `w` *sentence per sentence*.  ~Use a large batch size.
 Probably in the range `30-100`.
 This gives stability to the updates of `w`, since most of the features don't 'fire' for one training example.~